Generic capability 2

 - considering the patient’s clinical situation in the broadest context possible;

-- adherence to legal frameworks, and good moral principles.
+- adherence to legal frameworks and sound moral principles.

-The behaviours associated with this capability all depend upon an active, conscious consideration of legal, ethical and cultural matters in all patient encounters – but this ‘behaviour’ is not directly observable.
-Nonetheless, a person who has a ‘heightened awareness’ – which really means an appropriate awareness, but heightened compared to the awareness of many other healthcare professions at present – will usually show secondary behaviours.
+The behaviours associated with this capability depend upon an active, conscious consideration of legal, ethical and cultural matters in all patient encounters – but this ‘behaviour’ is not directly observable.
+Nonetheless, a person with a ‘heightened awareness’ –an appropriate awareness, but heightened compared to the understanding of many other healthcare professions – will usually show secondary behaviours.
 These behaviours can be taken as evidence.

-The remaining behaviours concern the usual rehabilitation process of, first, assessing the nature and extent of the influence associated with one of these areas, and then taking these into account when discussing decisions and undertaking actions.
+The remaining behaviours concern the usual rehabilitation process of assessing the nature and extent of the influence associated with one of these areas and then taking these into account when discussing decisions and undertaking actions.

 This capability also requires the professional to consider the consequences of decisions and actions more broadly.

-An example of the need to consider societal implications of individual decisions comes from outside rehabilitation concerns decisions about terminating a pregnancy when it is known that the child will have a severe life-time problem that may cause pain or distress.
-A full legal and ethical consideration of the individual case may justify termination of the pregnancy.
-This will inevitably affect both other women in the same situation, and the people alive who have the condition, and their families.
-The professional is not expected to resolve this issue, nor should it affect the individual decision, but it is still important to be aware of and discuss openly such consequences.
+An example of the need to consider societal implications of individual decisions comes from outside rehabilitation concerns decisions about terminating a pregnancy when it is known that the child will have a severe lifetime problem that may cause pain or distress.
+A complete legal and ethical consideration of the individual case may justify the termination of the pregnancy.
+This will inevitably affect both women in the same situation, the people alive with the condition, and their families.
+The professional is not expected to resolve this issue, nor should it affect the individual decision, but it is still essential to be aware of and discuss openly such consequences.